sashastadler/crunge-notes/Notes/Characters/NPCs/Gorok.md

 ### Details

 "a body guard of sort".
 Orc.
+Body guard of [Percival Rosa](Percival%20Rosa.md).